SvenTiigi/WhatsNewKit/README.md

 ### Automatic Presentation

-The automatic presentation mode allows you to simply declare your new features and WhatsNewKit will take care to present the corresponding `WhatsNewView`.
+The automatic presentation mode allows you to simply declare your new features via the SwiftUI Environment and WhatsNewKit will take care to present the corresponding `WhatsNewView`.

 First add a `.whatsNewSheet()` modifier to the view where the `WhatsNewView` should be presented on.